 The advice builds on Allens' and Gide's extensive experience in the defence sector, which has included significant procurement work in the Australian defence sector (Allens) and a longstanding relationship with the French defence industry (Gide).

-The Commonwealth Government for Australia was advised by Clayton Utz.
+The Commonwealth Government was advised by Clayton Utz.

 Allens legal team